beldenschroeder/vhg/README.md

 pnpm exec nx build vhg
 ```

-TODO: Update the _Dockerfile_ and _Dockerfile.prod_ files to have these files do the builds instead of having to build locally first.
-Make sure to also add _/dist/_ from the _.gitignore_ file as well.

 ##### 3.2 Deploy the App to Production

 First check on the AWS account that will host this app if a container for the app already exists.
 You can determine this by going to the AWS Console and searching for "ECR".
 Make sure there isn't a container with the same tag as the one you're about to push up.
 If there is, simply remove it from the AWS Console.